Richard-Shimada/Heart-disease-prediction-based-on-demographic-and-clinical-factors/README.md

 ## Results

 On the test set, the LGBM boosting model performed best with 89% accuracy.
-After hyperparameter tuning and feature engineering the accuracy increases only slightly.
+After hyperparameter tuning and feature engineering the accuracy actually decreases slightly.

 ## Recommendations: